-- b.
-The structure could not otherwise be physically located on the parcel and the size of the structure is the minimum which is necessary to allow for a reasonable use of the parcel (See General Plan Policies 2-46, 2-47 and 2-48); The property is not located located on a prominent ridgeline. - 9.
-The proposed development consists of structures incorporating designs, colors, materials, and outdoor lighting which blend with the natural hillside environment and which are designed in such a manner as to reduce the effective visible mass, including building height, as much as possible without creating other negative environmental impacts (See General Plan Policies 2-46, 2-50, 2-51 and 2-52); - The applicant is required to use natural earth tone and/or vegetation colors, which blend with the natural hillside environment (as a condition of approval) and has designed the project in such a manner as to reduce the effective visible mass to surrounding neighbors as much as possible. - 10.
-The proposed development is located on the parcel as far as possible from public open space preserves or parks (if visible there from), riparian corridors, and wildlife habitats unless such location will create other, more negative environmental impacts (See General Plan Policies 2-55, 5-14 and 5-28); - The parcel is not located adjacent to public open space preserves, parks, a riparian corridor, or wildlife habitats.
-The project site is adjacent to other developed properties with a similar zoning. - 11.
-The proposed development includes a landscape plan, which retains as many specimen trees as possible, which utilizes drought-tolerant native plants and ground covers consistent with nearby vegetation, and which minimizes lawn areas (See General Plan Policies 2-54, 5-15 and 5-16); - A preliminary landscape plan has been evaluated and the project is conditioned to provide a landscape plan to be reviewed and approved prior to Building Permit issuance.
+- 9. The proposed development consists of structures incorporating designs, colors, materials, and outdoor lighting which blend with the natural hillside environment and which are designed in such a manner as to reduce the effective visible mass, including building height, as much as possible without creating other negative environmental impacts (See General Plan Policies 2-46, 2-50, 2-51 and 2-52); - The applicant is required to use natural earth tone and/or vegetation colors, which blend with the natural hillside environment (as a condition of approval) and has designed the project in such a manner as to reduce the effective visible mass to surrounding neighbors as much as possible. - 10.
+The proposed development is located on the parcel as far as possible from public open space preserves or parks (if visible there from), riparian corridors, and wildlife habitats unless such location will create other, more negative environmental impacts (See General Plan Policies 2-55, 5-14 and 5-28);

+The parcel is not located adjacent to public open space preserves, parks, a riparian corridor, or wildlife habitats.
+The project site is adjacent to other developed properties with a similar zoning.

+11. The proposed development includes a landscape plan, which retains as many specimen trees as possible, which utilizes drought-tolerant native plants and ground covers consistent with nearby vegetation, and which minimizes lawn areas (See General Plan Policies 2-54, 5-15 and 5-16);

+The project is conditioned to provide a landscape plan to be reviewed and approved prior to Building Permit issuance.
 The project shall also comply with Chapter 14.15: Landscape Ordinance of the City of Cupertino Municipal Code (CMC).
-Additionally, since the site is located in an area designated as Wildland Urban Interface Fire Area by CMC Chapter 16.74, fire-prone plant materials and highly flammable mulches are strongly discouraged.
+Additionally, since the site is located in an area designated as Wildland Urban Interface by CMC Chapter 16.74, fire-prone plant materials and highly flammable mulches are strongly discouraged.
 In conformance with California Public Resources Code Section 4291, plants shall be selected, arranged, and maintained to provide defensible space for wildfire protection.
 The installation of invasive plant species and noxious weeds is also prohibited.
 Further, Residential Hillside homes are required to minimize turf areas on hillsides and turf may not be planted on slopes greater than 25%.

-Through the proposed site design and conditions of approval, which limit invasive species of plants and turf areas, a balance between the residential development and preservation of the natural hillside setting can be maintained.
+Through the proposed site design and conditions of approval, which limit invasive species of plants and turf areas, a balance between the residential development and preservation of the natural hillside setting will be maintained.